OpenID configurations

 2. Third-party

-4. Provide the public encryption key, either by pasting it onto the Public key field or dragging a text file into the upload area of the screen.
+4. Provide the public encryption key, either by pasting it onto the Public key field or dragging a text file into the upload area of the screen, then select Create.

-The following table describes the elements that make up an OIDC authentication details for a specific configuration.
+The following table describes the elements of an OIDC authentication configuration.

 FieldDescriptionExample